The College of Swords Bard in D&D 5e is a master at the art of wielding a blade.

 When you join the College of Swords at level 3, your Bard gains proficiency with medium armor and scimitars.

 Additionally, any simple or martial melee weapon that you’re proficient with can be used as a spellcasting focus when you’re casting a Bard spell.

-These proficiencies are a little strange.
 Effectively, you have a choice to make now.
 Consider if you prefer building around Strength or Dexterity.

-The choice is yours.
-Just be aware when you’re building your character that you’ll be making a choice between a Strength or Dexterity-based build early on.
+Just be aware when you’re building your character that you’ll be making that choice between a Strength or Dexterity-based build early on.
 As you have yet more choices to make for your character’s build in this subclass, this will help you narrow it down!

 But it’s the last part of this first subclass feature that really shines.

 Because you’re able to use weapons that you have proficiency with as a focus for your spellcasting, your ability to cast spells in combat isn’t negatively affected.
 You’re now perfectly capable of wielding two scimitars and casting your Bard spells at the same time!

 Your second level 3 feature as a College of Swords Bard has you choosing a Fighting Style.